Gumby: 1982–1989: Revival

 Beginning in 1982, Gumby was parodied by Eddie Murphy on Saturday Night Live.
-In it, when the cameras are off, the sweet Gumby reverts to his true self of an irascible, cigar-chomping celebrity who is highly demanding of the production executives.
+The sketches depict Gumby as an irascible, cigar-chomping celebrity who is highly demanding of the production executives.
 Whenever they refuse his demands, Gumby asserts his star status by saying "I'm Gumby, dammit!" in an exaggerated Jewish accent.
-According to Joseph Clokey, Art's son, he and Art "thought Eddie was a genius in the way he played that character".
+According to Clokey's son Joseph, his father and he "thought Eddie was a genius in the way he played that character".
 In 1987, the original Gumby shorts were released on home video.
 In 1988, Gumby appeared in The Puppetoon Movie.

-This renewed interest led to a new series of 99 episodes of 7-minutes, produced for television syndication in association with Lorimar-Telepictures in 1988.
+This renewed interest led to a new Gumby Adventures series of 99 seven-minute episodes, produced for television syndication in association with Lorimar-Telepictures in 1988.
 Dallas McKennon voices Gumby in the new adventures, in which Gumby and his pals travels beyond their toyland setting as a musical band.
 Gumby Adventures includes new characters, such as Gumby's little sister Minga, a mastodon named Denali and a chicken named Tilly.

-The new series includes the 1950s and 1960s shorts, with new audio.
-The voices were re-recorded and the music was replaced by Jerry Gerber's new synthesizer score.
+The 1988 series includes the 1950s and 1960s shorts with rerecorded voices, and the original music was replaced by Jerry Gerber's synthesizer score.
 Legal issues prevented Clokey from renewing rights to the original Capitol Records production tracks.

 1990–2021: feature film and reruns

 Starting in 1992, TV channels such as Nickelodeon and Cartoon Network aired reruns of Gumby episodes.
 In 1995, Clokey's production company produced an independently released theatrical film, Gumby: The Movie, as the character's first feature-length adventure, with John R. Dilworth, creator of Courage the Cowardly Dog, as animation consultant.
-In it, the villainous Blockheads replace Gumby and his band with robots and kidnap their dog, Lowbelly.
-It has in-joke homages to science-fiction films such as Star Wars, The Terminator, and 2001: A Space Odyssey.
+In the film, the villainous Blockheads replace Gumby and his band with robots and kidnap their dog, Lowbelly.
+It contains homages to science-fiction films such as Star Wars, The Terminator and 2001: A Space Odyssey.
 In 1998, the Gumby episode "Robot Rumpus" was featured on Mystery Science Theater 3000.

 On March 16, 2007, YouTube announced that all Gumby episodes would appear in their full-length form on its site, digitally remastered and with their original soundtracks.
 This deal also extended to other video sites, including AOL.
-In March 2007, KQED-TV broadcast an hour-long documentary Gumby Dharma in its Truly CA series.
+In March 2007, KQED-TV broadcast an hour-long documentary titled Gumby Dharma in its Truly CA series.
 It details Clokey's life and work, and has new animation of Gumby and Pokey.
 For these sequences, animator Stephen A. Buckley voiced Gumby and Clokey voiced Pokey.

 In 2012, MeTV began airing Gumby in its weekend morning animation block until the end of the year.